CF Debate

 Since different brains can have the same mental state (e.g., pain), what must matter is the functional pattern, not the physical material.

-Key Argument, Substrate, Phenomenology, Methodology
+Key Argument, Substrate, Phenomenology, Methodology, Promotes all CF

 Natural Selection Argument